markus-seidl/simple_butcher/readme.md

 * Why are only segments written to tape, and no stream handled by python?

 This has multiple reasons: The first, and simple one, is, that only command line tools should be used and `simple_butcher` mostly acts as advanced shell script.
-In the end there is no data handling by code, only shell commands The second reason is, that the tape is broken up in chunks that are individually compressed and encrypted.
+In the end there is no data handling by code, only shell commands.
+The second reason is, that the tape is broken up in chunks that are individually compressed and encrypted.
 This means, that in case of a partial restore, only the necessary chunks need to be decrypted and decompressed.
-Also, in case of tape failure or loss, not all tapes are needed to restore the files that are on the "good/remaining" tapes.
+Also, in case of tape failure or loss, not all tapes are needed to restore the files that are on the "good/remaining" tapes (well, tar will still complain, that you are missing parts, but would still work).

 Only fully ready chunks are written to the tape, preventing unnecessary spin up/down of the drive.
 The `mbuffer` command ensures a fast data delivery to the drive, if the hardware can handle it.
 In my tests at least a NVMe SSD is needed to keep up with the tape drive.
-LTO-6 drives can write at 160 MB/s, whereas
+LTO-6 drives can write at 160 MB/s.

 * What if I loose the sources to `simple_butcher`?
   That is not a problem, only the encryption key and the tape are needed to restore the files.
 All used tools are